 Whether to change from your career in medicine or change specialty.

-The careers advisor will help you to recognise where you currently are in the stages of career decision-making and will recommend actions that will move you closer to making a well-informed decision.
+Our provider will help you to recognise where you currently are in the stages of career decision-making and will recommend actions that will move you closer to making a well-informed decision.
 Be prepared for the advisor to ask you lots of questions; by doing so they can ensure that they give you the help you really need.
 It is a good idea to think about what you hope to achieve and think of some questions you would like answering, or take some notes to the session to discuss with your advisor.

 To negotiate and agree with you the structure of each guidance session.